|

 Mental sculpture |

-The sculptor turns from the marble to his model in order to
+The sculptor turns from the marble to his model in

-experience the angular outline and deformity of matter models. |
+into your experience the angular outline and deformity of matter models.

 |